figurestudios/SkyGameSDK/README.md

 DACs will currently only be implemented to send entries to the leaderboard.
 Will use it for a lobby system/screenshot feed/etc in the future once those added features come.

+Getting/setting MySky data can be used for something suchas stats, names or any other mutable data that should persist through multiple games.

 # Planned features [similar to the roadmap](https://github.com/figurestudios/SkyGameSDK/wiki/Roadmap)
 Screenshots will be implemented by using the passthrough using the Plugin.jslib, which will get the data for the screenshot and then get uploaded to Skynet.